Ansattprofil

 A scoring rule for factor and autoregressive models under misspecification

-Advances in Decision Sciences, 24(2), s.
+24(2) , s.
 1- 38.
-Doi: 10.47654/v24y2020i2p66-103 - Fulltekst i vitenarkiv
+Doi: https://doi.org/10.47654/v24y2020i2p66-103 - Fulltekst i vitenarkiv

-Limongi Concetto, Chiara & Ravazzolo, Francesco (2019)
+Concetto, Chiara Limongi & Ravazzolo, Francesco (2019)

 Optimism in Financial Markets: Stock Market Returns and Investor Sentiments